joedski/musings/Vue General/More Complex Computed Props - Scanned Props.md

 The only issue of course it that it's more of an implementation modality than a formalization, but the fact that it's implementable like this means you can easily wrap it up, so maybe that's less a complaint and more of a whining about how lazy I am in this section.
 Eh.

+UPDATE: Or another reason that the Composition API is superior to the Options API.

 ## Another Simplest Approach that Doesn't Work Directly With Vue: Functiony-Thing